jxm262/xchange.js/docs/source/index.html.md

 This example API documentation page was created with [Slate](https://github.com/tripit/slate).
 Feel free to edit it and use it as a base for your own API's documentation.

+# Coinbase
+Some coinbase description

+## Non-Authenticated
+Some non Authed docs

+## Authenticated
+Some authed api docs

 # Authentication

 > To authorize, use this code: